-These audited consolidated financial statements include the financial statements of the Company and its wholly owned subsidiary: Nevada Sparton Minerals Inc., a Nevada corporation based in the United States with mineral claims in Nevada.
+These audited consolidated financial statements include the financial statements of the Company and its wholly owned subsidiaries: Nevada Sparton Minerals Inc., a Nevada corporation based in the United States with mineral claims in Nevada an Waseco Resources US Inc., a Nevada corporation based in the United States.
 Control is achieved when the Company has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.